-The Amex Platinum offers luxury benefits in exchange for a $550 annual fee.
-This guide explains who should (and shouldn’t) sign up.
+The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee.
+This guide explains who should (and shouldn’t) apply.

 A quick refresher: Details of the Amex Platinum